c2p-cmd/StorageSenseKit/README.md

 ### License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the Apache 2.0 License.
+See the [LICENSE](./LICENSE) file for details.